jolexa/blog.jolexa.net/content/post/new-online-home.md

     - /2009/02/new-online-home/
 ---

 If you have rss feeds to my old WP hosted [blog][1], you may want to check them now and update if needed.
-That blog is closed for comments and I&#8217;ll rid google of it after it fully picks up this site.
+That blog is closed for comments and I'll rid google of it after it fully picks up this site.
 (Over 20,000 hits over there, thanks!)

 My new [home][2] is located on a Gentoo VPS from a provider called [Linode][3].
 I have nothing but good things to say about Linode right now.
 Service, response time, user community, admins in irc, price, etc. I have been working on setting up a webserver (this blog), email server &#8211; which caused me much pain overall, and a few other random things.
 For the most part, my new host is fully setup now and relatively hands free for major services.